 MATERIALS AND METHODS

-Buffalo milk for paneer preparation was purchased from local market of Junagadh city.
-Delonix regia flower was collected from local area of Junagadh.
+Buffalo milk for paneer preparation was purchased from the local market of Junagadh City.
+Delonix regia flower was collected from the local area of Junagadh.
 After collection flowers were clean and with water to remove external material.
-After drying, flower powder was prepared in laboratory using blender.
-Hibiscus rosa-sinensis and Low-density polyethylene (LDPE 150 gauge) for packaging were also purchased from the local market in Junagadh.
+After drying, flower powder was prepared in the laboratory using a blender.
+Hibiscus rosa-sinensis and Low-density polyethylene (LDPE 150 gauge) for packaging was also purchased from the local market in Junagadh.

 Preparation of flower extracts